 10. Kuchi Kuchi Rakkamma (Bombay)

-It happens quite often a song is dubbed to Hindi from its original South Indian language, the soul runs out of the composition if they happen to replace the lead singers.
+It happens quite often a song is dubbed into Hindi from its original South Indian language, the soul runs out of the composition if they happen to replace the lead singers.
 When A R Rahman opted for Kavita Krishnamurthy to do the iconic ‘Uyire’ (sung by Chithra) and the sprightly ‘Kuchi Kuchi Rakkamma’, the impact was massively underwhelming.
-In case of the latter, it was as if the Hindi version utterly lacked the spice of the Tamil original, provided in oodles by Swarnalatha and Hariharan.
+In the case of the latter, it was as if the Hindi version utterly lacked the spice of the Tamil original, provided in oodles by Swarnalatha and Hariharan.
 While Rahman’s marvellously orchestrated composition comprising of a pleasant medley of folk instruments has its own appeal, the voices (including that of GV Prakash and chorus) remain the mainstay in the song.
 What do I like the most?
 Well, Swarnalatha’s astonishing giggle in the last line.

 9. Evano Oruvan (Alaipayuthey)

-This song from A R Rahman’s chartbusting album was unique if compared to the rest of the album.
+This song from A R Rahman’s chart-busting album was unique if compared to the rest of the album.
 The only sad song in the otherwise upbeat, trippy OST, ‘Evano Oruvane’ saw Swarnalatha in her absolute elements.
 I was curious to discover how it would translate on screen.
 Alas, I was in for a disappointment as Shalini’s nonchalant, expressionless face could barely reflect half of the emotions the singer poured into Vairamuthu’s aching lyrics.

 8. Thuli Thuliyaai (Parvai Ondre Pothumene)

-A drastic departure from Swarnalatha’s highly accepted style of slightly sensual crooning, this duet with Hariharan is one of her most loved songs of all-time.
+A drastic departure from Swarnalatha’s highly accepted style of slightly sensual crooning, this duet with Hariharan is one of her most loved songs of all time.
 Composer Bharani’s tune is everlasting and the arrangements with peppy beats and some beautiful flute pieces make the song even more flavourful.
 The unconventional chemistry between the singers – known for their erstwhile different styles – is the song’s USP.

 7. Malenaada Mele Mugila Male (Mallige Hoove)

 Hamsalekha composes this dreamy Swarnalatha-Ramesh romantic number which comes with a refreshing tune and a series of ‘sangathis’ or ‘harkats’ by the singers.
-One of Swarnalatha’s finest in Kannada language, the only complaint I would cite is that the song is a little too short.
+One of Swarnalatha’s finest in the Kannada language, the only complaint I would cite is that the song is a little too short.
 Before I could entirely be mesmerized by the song’s rustic mood, it comes to a rather sudden halt.

 6. Kuyil Paattu (En Rasavin Manasile)